 Most couples would benefit from continuing to see a marriage counselor during this time.
 This is often done individually but could also be done together[xiii].

 So there are some points to make sure you consider.
 Again, I would remind you this podcast is only a self-help tool and should not be used in place of working with a qualified marriage therapist.
-If you already have a therapist please talk to him or her about this or if you are in need of someone who specializes in this please reach out through our website and we’ll get you set up with an associate in our practice who would be most qualified to help your situation.
+If you already have a therapist, please talk to him or her about this, or if you need someone who specializes in this, please reach out through our website, and we’ll get you set up with an associate in our practice who would be most qualified to help your situation.

 References